Introduction to Plone Stack – Plone Deployment

 In a multi-server environment, load distribution and redundancy are achieved through various configurations, enabling horizontal scaling.

-Webserver and Web Accelerator Layer#
+Web server and Web Accelerator Layer#

-Externally accessible machine hosting both the webserver and web accelerator on ports 80 and 443.
+Externally accessible machine hosting both the web server and web accelerator on ports 80 and 443.

 Plone Application Layer (Frontend and Backend)#